magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 If the <ObjectVersion> tag is absent, the system sets ObjectVersion = 1.0 when adding the model structure to the device profile.

 > ⚠️ **Note**: Important!!!
-ObjectVersion is always controlled by the ThingsBoard LwM2M transport through the model added to the corresponding device profile.
+ObjectVersion is always controlled by the IoT Hub LwM2M transport through the model added to the corresponding device profile.

 During LwM2M client registration, the initialization procedure is triggered as defined in the profile configuration: Read (Attributes and/or Telemetry), and Observe of those fields.
 If the ObjectVersion in the profile differs from the ObjectVersion sent by the LwM2M client during registration, all initialization operations for that object will be rejected.